midnox/httpsegmenter/README.md

 ## HOW TO COMPILE

-Install latest FFMPEG version, cmake 2.6+ and go to the directory where the segmented.c and CMakeLists.txt are located.
+Install latest FFMPEG version, cmake 2.6+ and go to the directory where the segmenter.c and CMakeLists.txt are located.

  $ cmake .
  $ make